| Thursday 29 January - Day one |

 we would treat: Discussion on the treatment of interesting clinical cases -

-benign Chair: Dr Rovel Colaco, Consultant Clinical Oncologist, The Christie NHS Foundation Trust Panel: Julian Cahill, Consultant, The National Centre for Stereotactic Radiosurgery, Ian Paddick, Consultant Physicist, Medical Physics Limited, Dr Paul Sanghera, Consultant Oncologist, University Hospitals Birmingham, and Dr Matthew Williams, Consultant Clinical Oncologist, Imperial College Healthcare NHS Trust
+benign Chair: Dr Rovel Colaco, Consultant Clinical Oncologist, The Christie NHS Foundation Trust Panel: Julian Cahill, Consultant, The National Centre for Stereotactic Radiosurgery, Ian Paddick, Consultant Physicist, Medical Physics Limited, Dr Sara Meade, Consultant Neuro-Oncologist, University Hospitals Birmingham, and Dr Matthew Williams, Consultant Clinical Oncologist, Imperial College Healthcare NHS Trust

 |